Insurgency in the Preševo Valley: 2009 attacks

-On 9 July 2009, two members of Serbian Gendarmery were wounded after unnamed 'terrorists' attacked their Land Rover near the village of Lučane.
+On 9 July 2009, two members of Serbian Gendarmery were wounded after unnamed 'terrorists' launched a grenade at their Land Rover near the village of Lučane.
+Another vehicle in the same patrol and nearby houses were also damaged.
 On 14 July bomb exploded near the entrance of a building in Preševo where ethnic Albanian member of Gendarmery lived with his family.
 His wife and son were injured.
 Minister of Internal Affairs Ivica Dačić described this attacks as a terrorist act.
 Same night police conducted an operation on a border with Kosovo, cutting illegal arms smuggling to central Serbia.
 Minister Dačić also said they found large amounts of weapons and ammunition in village Norča near Preševo.
-The Government of Serbia accused former Liberation Army of Preševo, Medveđa and Bujanovac high-ranking member Lirim Jakupi, known as "Commander Nazi".
+The Government of Serbia accused former UÇPMB high-ranking member Lirim Jakupi, known as "Commander Nazi".
 He was also wanted by Macedonia for attacks on police in 2005.

 2012–2013 monument crisis

-In November 2012, a monument dedicated to the 27 killed PMBLA fighters, was erected in Preševo's main square.
+In November 2012, a monument dedicated to the 27 killed UÇPMB fighters, was erected in Preševo's main square.
 The Government of Serbia was against it, therefore, they enforced an ultimatum to the local government to remove it.
 On 16 May the deadline expired.
 On 20 May, the Serbian Gendarmery surrounded the city with 200 men, backed up by heavily armored vehicles and bulldozers, started removing the monument with a bagger at 7:00 AM.
 At least 2,000 ethnic Albanians protested in the southern Serbian town of Preševo to protest against the removal of a memorial to fallen Albanian guerrillas.
 The operation was led by general Bratislav Dikić.
 This crisis raised the tension in the Preševo Valley once again.